 The three largest endowments in the country are Harvard University, Yale University, and Stanford University.
 Studies show that they hold the majority of their endowments in alternative investments.

-As of Q4 2020, Stanford University and University allocated more money in real estate than in bonds and domestic equities.
+As of Q4 2020, Stanford University and University allocated more money to real estate than to bonds and domestic equities.
 Furthermore, Real Estate comprised the fourth highest allocation amount for Harvard.

 What exactly are the retail or individual investors focusing on?

 Retail or individual investors are security investors who buy securities and assets in smaller quantities individually.
-For these investors, the ideal strategy for portfolio constructions starts with asset allocation.
+For these investors, the ideal strategy for portfolio construction starts with asset allocation.